 Guide authored by PCOS supplement provider, Fertility Family.

-Despite affecting around 1 in 10 women in the UK[1], which makes it the most common female hormone condition, polycystic ovary syndrome (PCOS) is still often misunderstood by many people.
+Despite affecting around 1 in 10 women in the UK[1], which makes it the most common female hormone condition, polycystic ovary syndrome (PCOS) is still often misunderstood by many.
 It is most broadly associated with problems getting pregnant (although in many cases it does not need to be a barrier to successful conception with the right treatments in place) and so is often seen as running ‘in parallel’ with the years where a woman might expect to be fertile.
 However, the various other symptoms that PCOS causes aside from this mean that it does not simply go away when a woman stops being able to conceive.
 The onset of menopause is not a ‘cure’ for PCOS.

 What is PCOS?

 PCOS is actually a ‘mixed bag’ of signs and symptoms.
 Many women that have PCOS will look very different from each other.
 There is no ‘typical’ as it is so variable.
-Consequently, diagnosing PCOS is not easy because the patients are often so different from each other (some may be overweight, others slim).
+Consequently, diagnosing PCOS is not easy because the patients are often so different from each other (some may be overweight, others lean).

 - Menstrual cycle disturbances (irregular or absent periods) – this tends to indicate unreliable or absent ovulation (anovulation).